Thank you for considering Waverley College for your son's education.

 Successful applicants will be required to sign the Student Commitment form which outlines the policies of the College.
 The payment of a $1000.00 enrolment fee (non-refundable) will confirm the student’s admission.

-The college is currently processing applications for 2017.
-If you would like your child to be considered for a place in 2017, you should lodge your enrolment application as soon as possible.
+The college is currently processing applications for 2018.
+If you would like your child to be considered for a place in 2018, you should lodge your enrolment application prior to 10 March 2017.

 Waverley College accepts transfer students on a case-by-case basis.
 Applications are accepted throughout the year, but places are subject to availability.